microsoft/ApplicationInspector/README.md

 ### TagTest Command

-Used to verify (pass/fail) that a specified set of rule tags is present or not present in a project e.g. user only wants to know true/false if crytography is present as expected or if personal data is not present as expected and get a simple yes/no result rather than a full analyis report.
+Used to verify (pass/fail) that a specified set of rule tags is present or not present in a project e.g. user only wants to know true/false if cryptography is present as expected or if personal data is not present as expected and get a simple yes/no result rather than a full analysis report.

 Note: The user is expected to use the *custom-rules-path* option rather than the default ruleset because it is unlikely that any source package would contain all of the default rules.
 Instead, create a custom path and rule set